BitsForPeople/esp-heatshrink/README.md

 # heatshrink for ESP32
-This is a modification of the heatshrink data compression library intended for use on ESP32 MCUs.
+This is a modification of the heatshrink data compression library intended for use on ESP32 MCUs, and an experiment/proof-of-concept for the use of the ESP32-S3's SIMD instruction set ("Processor Instruction Extensions", "PIE") in data compression.

 The original heatshrink is made into a component for use in ESP-IDF builds and speed-optimized for 32 bit architectures like the ESP32s', including new and faster pattern-match search functions.